BDC Hamburger Icon

 Get-SFTPFile @getParams

-Perhaps you need to remove a file on the SFTP server.
-You can use the Remove-SFTPItem function for that just about as easily as you can use the Get-SFTPFile function.
+If you need to remove a file from the SFTP server, the Remove-SFTPItem function is just as straightforward as the Get-SFTPFile function:

 Be mindful when downloading and removing files.
 Double-check your file paths to ensure data integrity.